 We currently produce financial reports every month in Burmese (Myanmar).

 The Burmese or Myanmar script uses diacritics to represent sounds, these diacritics must be rendered correctly.

-We work for companies and organisations such as Disney, Vidal Sassoon, and Jaguar Land Rover, to list a few.
-Plus international aid agencies such as Amnesty International, Refugee Action, UNICEF and the Refugee Council as well as many translation agencies all over the world.
+Adelphi works for companies and organisations such as Disney, Vidal Sassoon, and Jaguar Land Rover, to list a few.
+Plus international aid agencies such as Amnesty International, Refugee Action, UNICEF and the Refugee Council as well as many translation agencies and publishing companies all over the world.